jdockerty/digitalocean-kubernetes-challenge/README.md

 ![Kubernetes jobs](images/jobs_state.png)

 Finally, we can check a random pod that has ran under the `CronJob` resource and see the logs that it produced.
-Using the `dok8s-producer-27311922` pod, we can do the following
+We can do the following

     kubectl logs dok8s-producer-<id>